-Not the easiest dish to make, attempting to throw together a brisket, may leave you standing at the oven, daunted.
+It isn't the easiest dish to make, attempting to throw together a brisket, and it may leave you standing at the oven, daunted.
 However, with a few simple tips you’ll be able to master the art of cooking this delicious cut of meat.

 Brisket refers to a cut of meat taken from the breast or lower chest of beef or veal.
 Because of where it is situated, this muscle contains a significant amount of connective tissue, meaning the meant must be cooked slowly, and with a good amount of moisture, to tenderize the connective tissue.
 Make sure you start good and early so your brisket is good and tender before tip-off.

 Here’s a classic BBQ Beef Brisket recipe that can be served by itself, or on hamburger or hoagie buns.

 - 2 teaspoons garlic salt

 - 1 teaspoon Cajun seasoning or cayenne pepper

 - 1/2 teaspoon celery salt

 - 1 tablespoon liquid smoke flavoring

 - 2 tablespoons Worcestershire sauce